xwipeoutx/unity-bits/README.md

 Tweens a game object between 2 other transforms.
 Useful for moving panels around in space as interaction occurs.
 Applies position, rotation and scale

+## Timeline Orchestrator

+Manages transitions between complex states via timelines.
+This is just an example pattern to follow.

 # Gizmos

 A bunch of Gizmos that I'm not gonna spend much effort documenting